Skills & Simulation Suite, London Metropolitan University

 To optimise the building’s 2,000 sqm floorplate, we removed existing partitions to create expansive, column-free teaching spaces.

-A central ‘street’ now runs through the floor plan to provide a hub for the teaching spaces with nooks for breakout seating and opportunities for spontaneous connections.
-Abundant internal glazing floods the school with natural light to improve occupant wellbeing, while promoting a visual connection between spaces and showcasing some of the specialist learning areas.
+A central ‘street’ runs through the plan to provide a hub for those teaching spaces, with breakout nooks and opportunities for spontaneous connection.
+Internal glazing floods the school with natural light, crediting a comfortable environment and a visual connection between spaces.

 Broader impact